Malawi May 22-26, 2023

 Liwonde National Park, along the Shire River, has hippos (including an albino one!), crocodiles, lions, elephants and even leopards (apparently).
 The mixed terrain and varied landscapes also provide for excellent outdoor activities, including trekking and mountain biking, particularly in the highland areas.

 Those seeking cultural experiences are also well served by sites of historical interest and simple village visits to meet the ever-smiling Malawians in their daily life.
 You can visit the Carlsberg factory in Blantyre, climb Mt.
-Mulanje (a series of high hills, mountains – making a good trek), drive up or climb Zomba Plateau, go horseback riding in Kande or Nyika, or just relax on the beaches of Cape Maclear.
+Mulanje (a series of high hills, and mountains – making a good trek), drive up or climb Zomba Plateau, go horseback riding in Kande or Nyika, or just relax on the beaches of Cape Maclear.

 EAT

 Traditional Malawian food revolves around one staple, maize, served in one form, nsima (n’SEE-ma).
-Nsima is basically a type of thick porridge, rolled into balls with your right hand and dipped into a variety of stews known as relishes.
+Nsima is a type of thick porridge, rolled into balls with your right hand and dipped into a variety of stews known as relishes.
 Those who can afford them eat relishes of beef, chicken or fish, but the many who can’t make do with beans, tiny dried fish (usipa), pumpkin leaves (chibwabwa) and other vegetables.
 At breakfast, nsima can be served watered down into a soup, maybe with a little sugar.
 Local restaurants will serve nsima and relish for less than MWK2000 (USD3).

 Food options in the major cities of Lilongwe and Blantyre are good.
-Fast food — to include burgers, pizza, and fried chicken — is very popular in Malawi.
+Fast food — including burgers, pizza, and fried chicken — is very popular in Malawi.
 For sit-down meals, ethnic eateries (thanks to a significant ex-pat population) are popular.
 Do note that, in many restaurants, pork products are not served to accommodate the Muslim population.

 Outside the larger cities, however, you might be a little underwhelmed with food options.
 Along the major roadways, you will find “tuck shops” featuring packaged cookies or Take Away Meals — meat pies or sausage rolls, for instance — which may or may not satisfy you.